gnve/rock-paper-scissor/README.md

 # rock-paper-scissor
-console rock-paper-scissor game
+console rock-paper-scissor game!
+a basic js and dom manipulation exercise.

-## pseudocode
+## pseudocode (console version)
 - getComputerChoice by using Math.random
 - getHumanChoice through prompt
 - scoring module with humanScore and computerScore